brycie-boy/The_Cosmos/The five precepts.md

-## Moral Discipline #🧠
+## The five precepts #🧠

-Moral discipline consisits of five general training rules known as the five precepts, which include abstaining from:
+In Buddhism, there are five general training rules known as the five precepts, which include abstaining from:

 - killing
 - stealing